 The table above shows different revenue-dependent scenarios that your business might face as you run a Profit First model.
 Note that having a higher revenue leads to an increase in profitability and operating expenses, but a decrease in the owner’s pay.
 However, different businesses and industries have their own unique financial trends, so it’s better to use this figure as an example only and not as a hard guide for setting TAPs.

-A Final Word on Profit First
+A Final Word on Target allocation percentage

 The Profit First business model relies on the business owner’s commitment to the process and crafty financial skills to make sure that the remaining money is enough to take care of the total expenses.
 However, if you want long-term success for your business, you shouldn’t be satisfied with just getting fixed profits each month.
 At the end of every quarter, you need to review your system so you can make the necessary adjustments to improve the outlook of your finances.